Education and Community Engagement

 The Preservation Hall Foundation’s primary activity is to serve the next generation of New Orleans musicians and listeners through our education and community engagement programs.
 We serve at-risk youth in schools, detention centers, and community centers in the Greater New Orleans area.
 The core constituency of our music students are elementary and secondary-schoolers, for whom we subsidize or completely underwrite the cost of weekly music classes, field trips, and educational resources.
 We focus on providing experiential settings for students to learn by playing and through lasting mentorship from musicians in the Preservation Hall Musical Collective.

-Established in 2016, Unlocking Potential works with students detained at the Youth Study Center and Rivarde Detention Centers.
+Established in 2016, Unlocking Potential works with students detained at the New Orleans Juvenile Justice Center and Rivarde Detention Centers.
 This program provides weekly lessons on drums, trumpet, trombone, saxophone, digital audio production, and music theory.
 Our goal is to provide an opportunity for each student to explore and cultivate a deep and personal connection with their own creativity.

 The Preservation Hall Foundation provides workshops, masterclasses, and open soundchecks to schools in the Greater New Orleans area and around the U.S., focusing on Brass Band and Traditional New Orleans Jazz.
 Open soundchecks are offered on 100% of the Preservation Hall Jazz Band's touring dates.